Yonle/nodeJsVoip/Fork Notice.md

 Read this file to know what i modify and what it do.

 ## Some notice
-I see the original repos seems no changes anymore.
-Unfortunately some API is deprecated and well, I change it a bit.
-I hope you enjoy it.
+I see the original repos seems no changes for 2 years, I also noticed that some API is deprecated and well, and some of them aren't working anymore, I change it a little bit so it would better.
+Like what the README said, Use WebRTC for doing Professional VoIP thing.
+Anyways i hope you enjoy it.

 ## Backend Changes
 ### 1. I modified `server.js`